MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/index.md

 In these first missions, sign in and set up your initial protective walls of defense, starting with account access protections.

 [**Set up your environment**](m365bp-setup-overview.md).
-This objective has you set up and implement security across all accounts in the system.
+This objective requires you to set up and implement security across all accounts in the system.

-[**Bump up security protection**](m365bp-security-overview.md).
-Now, set up a number of critical security measures to protect your organization.
+[**Bump up cybersecurity protections**](m365bp-security-overview.md).
+Set up critical front-line security measures to prevent cyber attacks.

 [:::image type="content" source="../media/bus-premium-card-overview-fortify.png" alt-text="Microsoft 365 Business Premium protects your apps, file storage, email, devices, and identities.":::](m365bp-setup-overview.md)